Valimp/Valimp/README.md

 ### ⚡ Fun fact: ...

-I am a biker 🏍️ and I like tennis 🎾
+I am a biker 🏍️ and I play tennis 🎾

 <!--
 **Valimp/Valimp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.